v8/v8.dev/src/features/_regexp-match-indices.md

 ```

 :::note
-**Note:** A real-world parser could make use of the newly introduced [property escapes in regexes](https://github.com/tc39/proposal-regexp-unicode-property-escapes#other-examples) and use the following regular expression for matching all valid ECMAScript identifiers:
+**Note:** A real-world parser could make use of the newly introduced [property escapes in regexes](https://github.com/tc39/proposal-regexp-unicode-property-escapes#other-examples) and use the following regular expression for matching all valid ECMAScript identifier names:

 ```js
 const re = /^(?:[$_\p{ID_Start}])(?:[$_\u200C\u200D\p{ID_Continue}])*$/u;